amberarrow/samples/etl/README.md

 the Kafka broker and topic are correctly configured for your environment.

 ### Operation
 To build the application, simply run `mvn clean package -DskipTests`.
+To run the application locally as a JUnit test, run the `test()` functioon in the `SampleApplicationTest` class from your favorite IDE or run it from the commandline with:

+    mvn -Dtest=SampleApplicationTest#test test

+It takes about a minute to run to completion.

 To deploy it, use one of the methods documented at [Apex docs](http://apex.apache.org/docs.html).
 Populate the topic with the content of the file `etl-input.csv`.
 After the application fires up and processes the data from Kafka, you should see an output file in the HDFS directory `/tmp/ETLOutput` with content similar to this:
 ```